mattermost/mattermost-test-management/data/test-cases/plugins/github/notifications/Draft_to_Review_PR_Authorname.md

 **Step 1**

 1. Connect two separate `GitHub` accounts, referred to as User A and User B, to Mattermost.
-2. Create a subscription for a `GitHub` repository that is accessible to both users in any channel or DM or GM.
+2. Create a subscription for a `GitHub` repository that is accessible to both users in any channel or DM/GM.
 3. Using User B, create a new `Pull Request` in the subscribed repository and mark it as `Draft`.
 4. Using User A, change the state of the same `Pull Request` from `Draft` to `Ready for review`.